msamenamen/GettingAndCleaningData/README.md

 ## License:

-From the data source, we reference here the use of its dataset in publications:
+As per the data source, we reference here the use of its dataset in publications:

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012